 You can definitely make some adjustments based on what you already have on-hand.
 Just make sure to start with clean rocks, preferably with some flat parts.
 And I highly recommend using acrylic paint and a sealer.
 I’m pretty sure why the original number rocks lasted so long.

 Related: The Mitten Story Rocks

-Once all of the number rocks were dry, I went back and sealed all of them.
-This has helped keep the paint from chipping too much as kids handle them.
+Once all of your number rocks are dry, use an acrylic sealer on them.
+This helps keep the paint from chipping too much as the kids handle the rocks.

 How to Use Number Rocks for Hands-On Math Activities